 For the last 700 years the Tower of London - where kings used to live, prisoners languished and the Crown Jewels are kept - has been securely locked every night.

-This is Her Majesty The Queen's Annual Birthday Parade and I remember watching it on TV as a child, amazed that Her Majesty could ride side-saddle!
+This is His Majesty The King's Annual Birthday Parade and I remember watching it on TV as a child, amazed that the late Queen Elizabeth II could ride side-saddle!

-These days, she is driven in a carriage from Buckingham Palace along Pall Mall to Horse Guards Parade to take the salute of her troops and people gather along the way to wave and cheer her.
+These days, he is driven in a carriage from Buckingham Palace along Pall Mall to Horse Guards Parade to take the salute of her troops and people gather along the way to wave and cheer him.

 This annual event - usually in late October or November - marks the beginning of the new parliamentary year.
-In full regalia, Her Majesty is driven from Buckingham Palace to the Houses of Parliament, where she gives a speech outlining the plans of her government for the coming year.
+In full regalia, His Majesty is driven from Buckingham Palace to the Houses of Parliament, where he gives a speech outlining the plans of his government for the coming year.

 It's one of the things that make English pageantry so much fun to watch ... it's a good chance to see the wonderful carriages and members of the Royal court all in their finery and still and event full of rituals and traditions that remind us of days gone by.